M-earnest/tutorial_jupyter_books/content/3_create/markdown.md

 # Formatting Content With Markdown

-To effectively convey messages, a good design is indispensable.
+To effectively convey messages, a good design is essential.
 Even if your content is amazing, if it is presented as just a wall of plain text, chances are that people will not pay a lot of attention to it.
 Luckily, Jupyter Book has plenty of different options to format text, including media and much more.

-On this page, we will review some basic Markdown formatting bits.
-For a more detailed view, check out [markdownguide.com](https://www.markdownguide.org/basic-syntax/) as one of many resources.
+In this section, we’ll cover key Markdown formatting basics along with some MyST formatting features.
+MyST is a markup language inspired by RMarkdown, supported by both .ipynb and .md files in Jupyter Book.
+It offers advanced formatting options and lets you integrate interactive elements, such as widgets, dropdowns, and code snippets, into your content.
+For more details, we encourage you to explore the [MyST website](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html).

-Let's start with the fundamentals.
+Now, let's start with the fundamentals.

 ### Headings

 You can add headings using Markdown's syntax by adding `#` before your heading.
-You can vary the heading level by increasing the amount of Hash signs:
+You can vary the heading level by increasing the amount of hash signs:
 ```
 # Heading 1
 ## Heading 1.1